maksimKorzh/chesskelet-js/README.md

 to write some programs in it I thought it would be a good idea to port the program into a somewhat high-level language.
-Since the program does not rely on recursion execution speed is out of question, so I decided to choose javascript for the biggest coverage.
+Since the program does not rely on recursion execution speed is not a problem, so I decided to choose javascript for the biggest coverage.
 You may enjoy the program just right in your browser.